When Should You Visit Montana? We Break It Down By Season

 Spring in Montana

-Spring can be a tricky time to plan a trip to Montana.
+Spring can be a tricky time weather-wise to plan a trip to Montana.
 With rain and sometimes snow, the weather can be unpredictable.
 However, if you’re willing to be flexible and are okay with not perfect weather, you’ll see Montana at a time when few other tourists do – just remember to pack for changing weather conditions.

 One of our favorite things about springtime in Montana is how vibrant it is thanks to all the rain.
 From fields, to hillsides, to mountains, Montana is awash in shades of green, dotted with wildflowers, and accompanied by fresh air.
-To add to the scenery are the wildlife and baby animals.

-Spring hikes across the state allow you to experience Montana’s amazing views by foot.
-Just be sure to keep your distance from any wildlife you may see on or near the road and trails and adhere to signs and changing conditions.
+Just be sure to keep your distance from any wildlife you may see on or near the road and trails.
+Also adhere to signs and changing weather conditions.

 If you want a more adrenaline-inducing adventure, many rafting companies in the western part of the state begin offering trips in May and June, allowing you to take advantage of the higher spring river levels and peak rafting conditions.